Submachine gunners of the 3rd Ukrainian Front in street battles for Budapest. January 1945

 Soviet soldier in a street battle on Ferenc Square in Budapest.
 February 1945

 It is worth noting that the German and Hungarian military commanders believed that Budapest should not be defended in conditions of complete encirclement.
-The Commander-in-Chief of Army Group South Johannes Friesner wanted to level the front line and avoid street fighting.
+The Commander-in-Chief of Army Group South, Johannes Friesner, wanted to level the front line and avoid street battles.
 He also noted the strong anti-German sentiment of the inhabitants of the capital.
 In the rear of the German troops a riot could break out.
-The commander of the 6th German Army, General Maximilian Fretter-Picot, wanted to retreat behind the Attila Line in order to avoid the threat of encirclement.
+The commander of the 6th German Army, General Maximilian Fretter-Pico, wanted to retreat behind the Attila Line in order to avoid the threat of encirclement.
 The Hungarian command also considered the defense of Budapest possible only in the defense zone of the Attila Line.
 The capital, after breaking through the defensive line and the threat of the environment, was not going to defend.
 The "national leader" of the Hungarian state of Salashi also feared the uprising of the "rabble of the big city" and believed that troops should be withdrawn to the mountainous regions.
-The Hungarian leadership proposed declaring Budapest an “open city” and thereby avoiding the destruction of the historic capital.
+The Hungarian leadership proposed declaring Budapest an “open city” and thereby avoid destruction historical capital Cities.

 Hitler did not take into account the arguments of his command and the Hungarian military-political leadership.
 The troops did not withdraw.
 The Führer ordered to defend every house, not to take into account losses and by an order of December 1, 1944 declared Budapest a fortress.
 The commandant of the city appointed the top leader of the SS and the police in Hungary, the general of the SS troops, Obergruppenführer Otto Winkelmann.
 The 9th SS Mountain Corps under the command of the SS Obergruppenführer Karl Pfeffer-Wildenbruch was handed over to him.
 In fact, it was he who became the leader of the defense of Budapest.
 Each stone house became a small fortress, streets and quarters - bastions.
 For their defense they mobilized all they could.
 Frisner and Fretter-Picot removed from their posts.
 Army Group "South" was led by Otto Veller, and the 6th Army - Balck.